UrbanApps/UAProgressView/README.md

 ## Installation

 Installation is made simple with [Cocoapods](http://cocoapods.org/).
-If you want to do it the old fashioned way, just add `UAProgressView.h`, `UAProgressView.m` and the Localization folder into your project.
+If you want to do it the old fashioned way, just add `UAProgressView.h` and `UAProgressView.m` into your project.

     pod 'UAProgressView'